s-macke/VoxelSpace/README.md

 # Voxel-Space
-Landscape rendering in 20 lines of code
+Landscape rendering in less than 20 lines of code

 * [Project demo][project demo] page